#1 Home Improvement Retailer

 The Home Depot Garden Center at W Seattle

 It's time to start thinking of spring.
-We're here to help you prepare for fragrant breezes, sprouts poking up, and warmer temperatures.
-Planting seeds indoors with grow lights means you'll be ready to transplant spring flowers and young veggie plants when the frosts are through and the ground thaws.
+We're here to help you prepare for warmer temperatures, and sprouts poking up, and fragrant breezes.
+Planting seeds indoors means you'll be ready to transplant young veggie plants and spring flowers when the ground thaws and the frosts are through.
 You might even want to directly sow organic seeds into the earth.

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
+In other words, a Zone 9 garden can support plants listed as Zones 1–9.
 You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
 Read your seed packet for details.
-If you start plants a little later than recommended, it's not ideal, but it should even out as time passes.
+If you start them later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone